 How to Upgrade PostgreSQL Without Losing Data

-Minor version upgrades (14.1 to 14.2) are painless — the on-disk format stays the same, we swap binaries and restart.
-Major version upgrades (14 to 16) change the internal data storage format, so we cannot point the new binary at the old data directory.
+Minor version upgrades (14.1 to 14.2) are easy.
+The on-disk format stays the same, so you swap binaries and restart.
+Major version upgrades (14 to 16) change the internal storage format.
+This means you can't just point the new binary at the old data directory.

 Dump everything out, bring up the new version, load it back in.